NShilu/DevOps-Course-Starter/README.md

 ## Running the App on Managed Node by providing commands via Ansible Playbook from Control Node

 ### Provision VM through ansible control node
-*set up an SSH key pair
+* set up an SSH key pair
-*Run ssh-keygen to generate an SSH key pair.
+* Run ssh-keygen to generate an SSH key pair.
 This will generate it in the ec2-user's `.ssh` directory
-*Use the ssh-copy-id tool, specify the host VM's address.
-In our case its 35.178.233.144 *For ease, install Remote -SSH extension on VS Code, this will allow you to connect to VMS ssh command you will need is : ssh ec2-user@ipaddress | in our case its ssh ec2-user@35.178.233.144 *to run ansible playbook, please use the command below ansible-playbook ansible_playbook.yml -i ansible_inventory_file
+* Use the ssh-copy-id tool, specify the host VM's address.
+In our case its 35.178.233.144
+* For ease, install Remote -SSH extension on VS Code, this will allow you to connect to VMS ssh command you will need is : ssh ec2-user@ipaddress | in our case its ssh ec2-user@35.178.233.144
+* to run ansible playbook, please use the command below `ansible-playbook ansible_playbook.yml -i ansible_inventory_file`

 ### api server token
-*when ansible playbook is run, it will prompt 'what is your api server token' please insert api server token, this is not purposefully migrated to host node for security
+* when ansible playbook is run, it will prompt 'what is your api server token' please insert api server token, this is not purposefully migrated to host node for security

 ## How to build and run development and production containers

-*to build production container from a multi-stage Dockerfile "docker build -t production --target production ."
+* to build production container from a multi-stage Dockerfile `docker build -t production --target production .`
-*to run the docker container for production
+* to run the docker container for production
-"docker run --env-file .env -p 8000:8000 -it production" (-it runs docker interactively)
+` docker run --env-file .env -p 8000:8000 -it production ` ` (-it runs docker interactively) `

-*to build development container from a multi-stage Dockerfile "docker build -t development --target development ."
+* to build development container from a multi-stage Dockerfile `docker build -t development --target development .`
-*to run the docker container for development (without mount) docker run --env-file .env -p 8000:5000 -it development *to run the docker container for development using mount, so Flask automaticlaly reloads when we edit Python files "docker run --env-file ./.env -p 5100:5000 --mount type=bind,source="$(pwd)"/todo_app,target=/opt/todo_app development"
+* to run the docker container for development (without mount) `docker run --env-file .env -p 8000:5000 -it development`
+* to run the docker container for development using mount, so Flask automaticlaly reloads when we edit Python files `docker run --env-file ./.env -p 5100:5000 --mount type=bind,source="$(pwd)"/todo_app,target=/opt/todo_app development`